Zy0x/Lynx/README.md

 11. GMS Doze
 12.GPU rendering
 13. Anti-Aliasing
+14. Some animation scale
-14. etc (will be different for each version)
+15. etc (will be different for each version)

 *Notes*:
 - Add the application package name in  /sdcard/lynx/applist_perf.txt  for applications that are set to performance mode!